Carbon emissions – more commonly known as greenhouse gases – are the leading contributors to the harmful effects our climate is experiencing.

 The pros listed below are some of the reasons why it may be worth pursuing as a long-term energy source.

-1. Solar Energy is a Renewable and Sustainable Resource
+1. Solar Energy is Clean, Renewable, and Sustainable

-Solar energy is a renewable energy source, which means that we can never deplete our supply.
+Solar energy is a clean renewable energy source, which means that we can never deplete our supply.

 Solar energy will be available to us for at least the next 5 billion years.

 In comparison to our ever-decreasing supply of fossil fuel and nuclear fuel, it’s essentially unlimited.
-This is what makes solar power an attractive option for earth’s ever-growing energy demands.
+This makes solar power an attractive option for the earth’s ever-growing energy demands.

 The problem with solar isn’t a problem with the sun, but rather our ability to efficiently capture, store, and transfer solar energy.